 Designed by Igor Sikorsky and based on his VS300 prototype, the R-4 really set the stage for most conventional helicopter designs to follow, largely defined by its single lifting rotor/single vertical plane tail rotor configuration.

-After becoming the first mass-produced helicopter ever and the first helicopter adopted by the U.S. military, the R-4 went on the set several meaningful records in the world of aviation at the time, including:
+After becoming the first mass-produced helicopter ever and the first helicopter adopted by the U.S. military, the R-4 went on to set several meaningful records in the world of aviation at the time, including: